tableau-mkt-archived/elomentary/doc/contacts/bulk.md

 // Setup mapping object, see section 2.2 of linked documentation at the end of this doc
 $mapping = array(
-  'name'                    => 'Elomentary export from Eloqua', 'identifierFieldName'     => 'C_EmailAddress',
+  'name'                    => 'Elomentary import into Eloqua', 'identifierFieldName'     => 'C_EmailAddress',
   'isSyncTriggeredOnImport' => 'false',
   'fields'                  => array (